jupitercow/sewn-in-simple-seo/readme.txt

 == Changelog ==

+= 2.0.1 - 2015-02-13 =

+*   Small bugs with empty field arrays.
+*   Issue with XML connection.

 = 2.0.0 - 2015-02-12 =

-*   Added to the repo
+*   Added to the repo.

 == Upgrade Notice ==